chandhinichandersekar/book-review-list/README.md

 App Description:

 This application is used to give a list of books, its authors and the average ratings according to the search terms and pagination parameters given as input by the user.
-The book data is retrived from the Goodreads public API<br>
+The book data is retrieved from the Goodreads public API<br>

 User Interaction: <br>
 There are two input boxes,